Ottoman Greeks: 20th century

 A 1914 document showing the official figures from the 1914 population census of the Ottoman Empire.
 The total population (sum of all the millets) was given at 20,975,345, and the Greek population was given at 1,792,206.

 On July 24, 1908, Greeks' hopes for equality in the Ottoman Empire brightened with the removal of Sultan Abd-ul-Hamid II (r.
 1876–1909) from power and restored the country back to a constitutional monarchy.
 The Committee of Union and Progress (more commonly called the Young Turks), a political party opposed to the absolute rule of Sultan Abd-ul-Hamid II, had led a rebellion against their ruler.
 The pro-reform Young Turks deposed the Sultan and replaced him with the ineffective Sultan Mehmed V (r.
 1908–1918).

 Before World War I, there were an estimated 1.8 million Greeks living in the Ottoman Empire.
 Some prominent Ottoman Greeks served as parliamentary deputies.
 In the 1908 Parliament, there were twenty-six (26) Ottoman Greek deputies but their number dropped to eighteen (18) by 1914.
 It is estimated that the Greek population of the Ottoman Empire in Asia Minor had 2,300 community schools, 200,000 students, 5,000 teachers, 2,000 Greek Orthodox churches, and 3,000 Greek Orthodox priests.

-From 1914 until 1923, Greeks in Thrace and Asia Minor were subject to a campaign of massacres and deportations, involving death marches.
+From 1914 until 1923, Greeks in Eastern Thrace and Asia Minor were subject to a campaign of massacres and deportations, involving death marches.
 The International Association of Genocide Scholars (IAGS) recognizes it as genocide and refers to the campaign as the Greek Genocide.

+Rum community in Istanbul

+The Greek Orthodox Christian community, also called the Rum community, has a rich history in Istanbul.
+Many members of the Rum community are descendants of the native inhabitants of the city, who lived there well before 330 AD when Istanbul was called Byzantium.
+The Greek Orthodox community has resided in Istanbul through three different empires: the Roman Empire, the Byzantine Empire, and the Ottoman Empire.
+The Greek population in Istanbul was especially large in the 19th century, when the city was under Ottoman rule.
+An 1883 Ottoman census registered 152,741 Greeks in Istanbul.
+In 1897, an estimated 236,000 Greeks lived in Istanbul and accounted for 22% of the city's population.
+During the 19th century, the Greek Orthodox community was the largest non-Muslim community in Istanbul.
+The Rum community prospered and boasted a large population in the capital of the Ottoman Empire.